-(4) Landfill design specifications.
-All new landfill and lateral expansions of existing landfill design systems shall include a composite liner a leachate collection and removal system, a leachate collection and removal system protective layer, an oil field waste zone and a top landfill cover.
+(34) Landfill design specifications.
+All new landfill and lateral expansions of existing landfill design systems shall include a base layer and a lower geomembrane liner (e.g., composite liner), a leak detection system, an upper geomembrane liner, a leachate collection and removal system, a leachate collection and removal system protective layer, an oil field waste zone and a top landfill cover.

-(a) The base layer shall, at a minimum, consist of two feet of clay soil compacted to a minimum 90% Standard Proctor Density (ASTM D-698.) with a hydraulic conductivity of 1×10^{-7} cm/sec or less.
+(a) The base layer shall, at a minimum, consist of two feet of clay soil compacted to a minimum 90% Standard Proctor Density (ASTM D-698.) with a hydraulic conductivity of $1 \times 10^{-7}$ cm/sec or less.
 In areas where depth to ground water is greater than 100 feet, or where no ground water is present, the operator may propose an alternative base layer design, subject to division approval.